-Then, before each presentation, everyone checks the planning wall and attends a location/talk that they wish.
+Then, before each presentation, everyone checks the schedule and attends a location/talk that they wish.

 Didn't find any that you like?
 That's ok - find a spot - grab some people - and make your own talk.
 It can be a presentation, a round-table, a discussion or even a show-and-tell.

 Bring your sleeping bag!
 Attendees are welcome to stay the night at the event location.

 Let's answer a question with a question: Who goes to BarCamp?

 You're going to find technical programmers, community activists, product managers, business owners, music aficionados, artists, geeks, gamers - just everyone.

 Everyone who attends BarCamp has a passion to learn, to share, and to grow professionally or personally.

 Why should you go?
 It's simple.
 You want to learn, you want to share, you want to inspire and be inspired.